Sadna-Team/TradeCenter/README.md

 * to start server: `npm run dev`

 ## Docker
+* install docker and run the docker daemon (by just opening the docker desktop)
 * copy the file .env.example to .env and update the relevant fields
 * GUID: <container-id> is web/db
 * Build and Run the Docker Containers: